makersacademy/airport_challenge/README.md

 => "#<Plane:0x007fb8ab168300> has landed."
 ```

-5. Try taking off a plane from a different airport!
+Try taking off a plane from a different airport:
 ```
  🐢 : airport_1.take_off(plane_2)
 RuntimeError: #<Plane:0x007fb8ab168300> does not exist at this airport.
 ```

-6. Check whether a plane is at the airport
+Check whether a plane is at the airport:
 ```
  🐢 : airport_1.confirm_location(plane_1)
 => "#<Plane:0x007fb8ab211c48> is at this airport."